 2. Keep up with SCDNR and NWTF

 Follow SCDNR and NWTF on social media and check their websites before your hunts.
-It’s always a good idea to stay up to date on when seasons are open and closed throughout the state, when to apply for tags, and much more.
+It’s always a good idea to stay current on when seasons are open and closed throughout the state, when to apply for tags, and much more.
 Hunting seasons can pass by in a flash, so it’s important to be prepared!
 The goal is to keep hunting accessible, fun, and responsible as we work together to manage our valuable natural resources.

 3. Learn through culture

 In the Lowcountry, hunting season is an important part of our culture.
 Like every other hunting season, Turkey Season has some traditions of its own.
-Just as families pass on this culture to their children (note that youth have an earlier season start and special tags), friends join friends in comradery to take part.
+Just as families pass on this culture to their children (note that youth have an earlier season start and special tags), friends join friends in comradery to participate.
 According to Travis, the best way to get into turkey hunting is to find someone who wants to share their passion.

 For many hunters, teaching others is just as important as the hunting itself.
 So, if you already know someone turkey hunting, don’t be shy about giving them a call.
 If you’re new to the Lowcountry and don’t yet have a friend or hunting mentor, consider signing up for an SCDNR or NWTF event!
-It’s a great way to learn the culture and join the community.
+It’s a great way to learn about the culture and join the community.